OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Hook or trace the following:

-- `generalPasteboard` for the systemwide general pasteboard
+- `generalPasteboard` for the system-wide general pasteboard.
-- `pasteboardWithName:create:` and `pasteboardWithUniqueName` for custom pasteboards
+- `pasteboardWithName:create:` and `pasteboardWithUniqueName` for custom pasteboards.

 ###### Detect Persistent Pasteboard Usage